heremaps/tin-terrain/docs/Zemlya.md

 m_sample.allocate(w, h);
 ```

 We also determine the max zoom level, which is the level where the original raster lies.
-Since we downsample every four pixels into one pixel as we move down a zoom level, the max level can be calculated by `log2(max(width, height)`.
+Since we downsample every four pixels into one pixel as we move up a zoom level, the max level can be calculated by `log2(max(width, height))`.

 ```c
 m_max_level = static_cast<int>(ceil(log2(w > h ? w : h)));
 ```

 Then we calculate the average values by repeatedly downsampling the original raster points.
 At zoom level `m_max_level - 1`, we average over the values from the original raster, which are stored in `m_raster`.
-As we go down one more level, we average over the values from the previous level `m_max_level - 1`, which are stored in `m_sample`.
-We continue this downsampling process until we finish level 1.
+As we go up one more level, we average over the values from the previous level `m_max_level - 1`, which are stored in `m_sample`.
+We continue this downsampling process until we reach level 1.

 Note that we have to take special caution when dealing with missing values.
 We devised a special averaging function which essentially ignores missing values from input points, and returns the average value of only non-missing input points.
 If all input points to the averaging function are missing, the averaging function returns `NAN`.